cds-snc/canadalogin-static-website/website/src/en/users/trouble-signing-up/issues-2-step-verification.md

  #### 4. Try using a different phone number if possible

 #### 5. Contact Support
-   - If none of these steps work, {% link links.contact 'contact customer support' %} with your issue and tell them what steps you’ve tried already.
+   - If none of these steps work, {% link links.contactUsers 'contact customer support' %} with your issue and tell them what steps you’ve tried already.

 ### You did not receive the one-time code to your phone